 - Also, immediately following that, the zoom in to Max's shell-shocked face with overdramatic music right before he faints.

-- Then, at the end, her dad answers the door in a hair-net:
+- Then, at the end, her dad answers the door in a shower cap and towel:

 - During the Lester's Possum Park number, every single one of the animatronic figures breaks before the end of the song.
 One of them explodes.